donatj/force-color.org/index.md

 If your software supports `NO_COLOR` but doesn't offer a direct way to force enabling color, please consider offering the `FORCE_COLOR` option.
 If you decide to, please implement this standard to make it easy for your users to enable color and then add your software to this list by submitting a pull request.

 This site is a work in progress and may not be fully complete or accurate.
-Please feel free to contribute by <a href="https://github.com/donatj/force-color.org">submitting a pull request</a>.
+Please feel free to contribute by [submitting a pull request](https://github.com/donatj/force-color.org).

 ## Example Implementation